Spamalot: Awards and nominations

-In the original Broadway production, Sara Ramirez sang the line, "I've no Grammy, no reward/I've no Tony Award."
-Ironically, the show's original cast album won the Grammy for Best Musical Theater Album in 2006 and Ramirez won the Tony for Best Featured Actress in 2005.
-The two awards led to a minor change to the song "The Diva's Lament".
+In the original Broadway production, in the song "The Diva's Lament", Sara Ramirez sang the line, "I've no Grammy, no reward/I've no Tony Award."
+Ironically, the show's original cast album won the Grammy Award for Best Musical Theater Album at the 48th Annual Grammy Awards in 2006 and Ramirez won the Tony for Best Featured Actress at the 59th Tony Awards in 2005.
+The two awards led to a minor change to the song.
 Initially, the line became "My Tony Award/won't keep me out of Betty Ford's".
-When Lauren Kennedy took over for Sara Ramirez, it became "My predecessor won awards/and now she's in Betty Ford's" but was later changed to, "All our' Tony Awards/won't keep me out of Betty Ford's."
+When Lauren Kennedy took over for Sara Ramirez, it became "My predecessor won awards/and now she's in Betty Ford's", but was later changed to "All our Tony Awards/won't keep me out of Betty Ford's."
 In the touring production, Pia Glenn sings "All our goddamn awards/won't keep me out of Betty Ford's."
-For a change, Hannah Waddingham in the London production sings "I'm as depressed as I can be/ I've got constant PMT".
+For a change, Hannah Waddingham in the West End production sang "I'm as depressed as I can be/I've got constant PMT".

 The touring production has garnered Boston's Elliot Norton Award for Outstanding Visiting Production.